 What is Cornea?

-Cornea can be defined as the transparent layer forming the front part of the eye.
-Because the cornea is as smooth and clear as glass but is strong and durable, it helps the eye in two ways that is, it shields the rest of the eye from germs, dust and other harmful matter along with being the protection to the eye with being the companion to eyelids, eye socket, tears, sclera( white part of the eye).
+The cornea can be defined as the transparent layer forming the front part of the eye.
+Because the cornea is as smooth and clear as glass but is strong and durable, it helps the eye in two ways that are, it shields the rest of the eye from germs, dust and other harmful matter along with being the protection to the eye with being the companion to eyelids, eye socket, tears, sclera( white part of the eye).

 What is a Corneal disease?